ethereum/ethereum-org-website/src/content/developers/tutorials/executing-and-interacting-with-a-smart-contract/index.md

 This is the file where we'll write our interaction script.
 We'll be using the Ethers.js library that you previously installed in Part 1.&#x20;

-Inside your `scripts/`folder for the hardhat tutorial, or your home directory for the [Truffle tutorial](./#create-and-deploy-your-smart-contract-using-truffle), create a new file named `interact.js` add the following lines of code:
+Inside your `scripts/`folder for the Hardhat tutorial, or your home directory for the Truffle tutorial, create a new file named `interact.js` add the following lines of code:

 ```javascript
 // interact.js